-Expand your horizons: Travel with the right passport
+Travel with the right passport

-Where you a welcomed – an expats dream
+Where you a welcomed

-There are many reasons why an expat may choose to move to a country, whether it’s a particular attachment to a country, a partner, or a job opportunity.
-However, the cost of living is clearly an important factor for living in a country permanently.
-A country’s freedom of speech, sustainable development and environmental factors, and, perhaps most important, the happiness of the country’s citizens are also fundamental considerations.
+There are many reasons why an expat may choose to move to a country, whether it’s a particular attachment to the country, a partner, or a job opportunity.
+However, the cost of living is clearly a crucial factor when deciding to live in a country permanently.
+The country’s freedom of speech, sustainable development and environmental factors, and, perhaps most importantly, the happiness of the country’s citizens are also fundamental considerations.

 What country has the most powerful passport?

-What are the top 5 strongest passports?
+What are the top five strongest passports?

 How powerful is a US passport?